6 Biggest LIES You Have Been Told about the RAM

 Lie 6: All RAMs are compatible with any system

 RAM comes in various generations like DDR3, DDR4, and DDR5, and each generation is incompatible with the others.
-For example, a DDR4 RAM module will not work on a DDR3 motherboard, and they physically have different pin configurations to prevent incorrect insertion.
+For example, a DDR4 RAM module will not work on a DDR3 motherboard, as they have physically different pin configurations to prevent incorrect insertion.
 Also, the motherboards are designed to support only specific types of RAM like DDR4 and DDR5.
 You can’t use DDR5 RAM in a DDR6 motherboard.

 Desktop systems typically use DIMM (Dual Inline Memory Module) sticks, while laptops use SO-DIMM (Small Outline DIMM) sticks.
 These two DIMMs come in different sizes and can’t be used interchangeably.